-us.
+would be confusion.
+There would be persecution.
+And that has always been true for Christians, at least in some part of the world.
+It's true today, and it is becoming increasingly true right around us.
 Hold on to the faith.
 Trust what God has revealed in the Bible.
 Don't listen to the false teachers who try to change the message of the Bible.
 Don't give in to pressure.
-Don't deny the faith, even if you have to appear before authorities.
-"He who stands firm to the end will be saved."
+Don't deny the faith, even if you have to appear before authorities. "[T]he one who endures to the end will be saved."
 Let us stand firm in the faith.